Brett Favre: Later career and personal tragedies (2003–2006)

 One day after his father died of a heart attack or stroke, Favre decided to play in a December 22, 2003, Monday Night Football game against the Oakland Raiders.
 The Packers traveled to Oakland where Favre passed for four touchdowns in the first half and 399 total yards in a 41–7 victory over the Raiders on international television (even receiving applause from "Raider Nation").
 He completed 73.3% of his passes and finished the game with a passer rating of 154.9, having recorded a perfect 158.3 rating with four touchdowns and over 250 yards passing by halftime.
-Afterwards, Favre said, "I knew that my dad would have wanted me to play.
+Afterwards, Favre said, "I knew my dad would have wanted me to play.
 I love him so much and I love this game.
 It's meant a great deal to me, to my dad, to my family, and I didn't expect this kind of performance.
 But I know he was watching tonight."
 After the game, he went to his father's funeral in Pass Christian, Mississippi.
 Favre won an ESPY Award for his Monday Night Football performance.

 Favre dropping back for a pass during the 2004 season.

 A notable game in the 2004 season in which Favre and the Packers finished 10–6 was against the New York Giants.
 During the game, Favre suffered a concussion.
 He did not receive medical clearance to re-enter the game.
 Despite the concussion, Favre threw a 28-yard touchdown to Javon Walker on a fourth-down play.
-Afterwards it was reported that Favre did not remember throwing the touchdown pass.
+Afterwards it was reported Favre did not remember throwing the touchdown pass.
 Favre also had two significant touchdown streaks of note during the season.
 He had completed at least one touchdown pass in 36 consecutive games over the 2002–2004 seasons which at the time was the second-longest streak in NFL history.
 Also, during the 2004 post-season, he broke Dan Marino's record for consecutive games with at least one touchdown pass in the post season.
 The Packers' postseason run ended in the Wild Card Round with a loss to the Minnesota Vikings.

 After the death of his father, a series of events related to Favre's family were reported in the media.
 In October 2004, ten months after the death of Favre's father, his brother-in-law, Casey Tynes, was killed in an all-terrain vehicle accident on Favre's Mississippi property.

 Soon after in 2004, Favre's wife, Deanna Favre, was diagnosed with breast cancer.
 Following aggressive treatment through 2004, she recovered.
 She created The Deanna Favre Hope Foundation which supports breast cancer education and women's breast imaging and diagnosis services for all women, including those who are medically underserved.